-- 16. Both the complainant and respondent have the right to have one Support Person of their choosing present at the hearing.
-Both parties are required to notify the process advisor of their Support Person of choice at a date specified by the process advisor that will be at least three days in advance.
-If legal counsel will serve in this capacity, a representative of the University's Office of General Counsel will typically be present for the hearing to provide assistance to the University Disciplinary Committee, moderator, and/or process advisor as needed.
-Legal counsel or any other Support Person, if present, will not be permitted to participate in the proceedings but may advise the respondent or the complainant and/or be present at a hearing.
+- 16. Both the complainant and respondent have the right to have one support person of their choosing present at the hearing.
+Both parties are required to notify the process advisor of their support person of choice at a date specified by the process advisor that will be at least three days in advance.
+If legal counsel will serve in this capacity, a representative of the University's Office of General Counsel will typically be present for the hearing to provide assistance to the Community Responsibility Panel, moderator, and/or process advisor as needed.
+Legal counsel or any other support person, if present, will not be permitted to participate in the proceedings but may advise the respondent or the complainant and/or be present at a hearing.
 In the event that one party to a case is accompanied by legal counsel without advance notice, a hearing may be postponed until all parties to the case have had an opportunity to have counsel present.
-Registered Support Persons are not permitted to participate as witnesses in the same hearing. - 17.
+Registered support persons are not permitted to participate as witnesses in the same hearing. - 17.
 Both the complainant and respondent have the opportunity to register witnesses.
-Witnesses should be able to provide direct information related to the alleged violations being reviewed by the University Disciplinary Committee, such as direct observation of the incident in question and/or direct interaction with any of the parties before, during or after the incident in question.
-Both parties are required to notify the process advisor of their registered witnesses at a date specified by the process advisor that will be at least three days in advance of the University Disciplinary Committee hearing. - 18.
-The university reserves the right to supplement the registered witness list at any time to ensure that the board has access to all potential witnesses with substantive information.
-Both the Complainant and Respondent will be promptly notified of any changes to the registered witness list. - 19.
-In scheduling a hearing, consideration should be given to allow that witnesses significant to the case being heard are available to the hearing group.
-If a witness is not available to be called by the hearing group in person or via telecommunication, they may submit a written statement to the process advisor to be reviewed if the board requests information from the witness.
+Witnesses should be able to provide direct information related to the alleged violations being reviewed by the Community Responsibility Panel, such as direct observation of the incident in question and/or direct interaction with any of the parties before, during or after the incident in question.
+Both parties are required to notify the process advisor of their registered witnesses at a date specified by the process advisor that will be at least three days in advance of the Community Responsibility Panel hearing. - 18.
+The university reserves the right to supplement the registered witness list at any time to ensure that the panel has access to all potential witnesses with substantive information.
+Both the complainant and respondent will be promptly notified of any changes to the registered witness list. - 19.
+In scheduling a hearing, consideration should be given to allow that witnesses significant to the case being heard are available to the panel.
+If a witness is not available to be called by the panel in person or via telecommunication, they may submit a written statement to the process advisor to be reviewed if the panel requests information from the witness.